cci-iitpkd/cci-iitpkd.github.io/accelerating.md

 ---

-This is the page for Technologies and Facilities for Hardware Acceleration
+The page for Technologies and Facilities for Hardware Acceleration is under development.
+Please revert back soon for details.